 About Church Pension Fund's CEO and President

 Mary Kate Wold

-Mary Kate spent her childhood in Bottineau, North Dakota, a small rural community on the Canadian border.
-She graduated from Hamline University in St. Paul, Minnesota, summa cum laude with a B.A. in English and Theater, and was elected a member of Phi Beta Kappa.
+Ms. Wold spent her childhood in Bottineau, North Dakota, a small rural community on the Canadian border.
+She graduated from Hamline University in St. Paul, Minnesota, summa cum laude with a BA in English and Theater, and was elected a member of Phi Beta Kappa.
 She later graduated cum laude from the University of Michigan Law School.